History of New York City (1946–1977): 1960s

 Pennsylvania Station in 1962, two years before it was torn down, an event which jump-started the historic preservation movement.

 During the 1960s, a gradual economic and social decay set in.
+During the days following Christmas of 1960, A Trans World Airlines Lockheed Constellation collided with a United Airlines DC-8, resulting in the deaths of 134 people.
 A symptom of the city's waning competitiveness was the loss of both its longtime resident National League baseball teams to booming California; the Dodgers and the Giants both moved after the 1957 season.
 A sports void was partially filled with the formation of the Mets in 1962, who played their first two seasons at the Polo Grounds, the former home of the Giants, before moving to Shea Stadium in Queens in 1964.

 The passage of the federal Immigration Act of 1965, which abolished national-origin quotas, set the stage for increased immigration from Asia, which became the basis for New York's modern Asian American community.

 On November 9, 1965, New York endured a widespread power blackout along with much of eastern North America.
 (The city's ordeal became the subject of the 1968 film, Where Were You When the Lights Went Out?)
 The postwar population shift to the suburbs resulted in the decline of textile manufacturing and other traditional industries in New York, most of which also operated in extremely outdated facilities.
 With the arrival of container shipping, that industry shifted to New Jersey where there was more room for it.
 Blue-collar neighborhoods began to deteriorate and become centers of drugs and crime.
 Strip clubs and other adult businesses started filling Times Square in the late 1960s.

 In 1966, the US Navy decommissioned the Brooklyn Navy Yard, ending a command going back to the early 19th century.
 It was sold to the city.
 The Yard continued as a site for shipbuilding for another eleven years.